wmo-im/wmo-im.github.io/index.md

   <li>list repositories</li>
 </ul>

-<p>Visit the <link href="https://community.wmo.int/activity-areas/wmo-information-system-wis">Community Site</a> for more descriptions and official resources.<p>
+<p>Visit the <a href="https://community.wmo.int/activity-areas/wmo-information-system-wis">Community Site</a> for more descriptions and official resources.<p>